← Back to ArticlesTraining Tips

 • Small towel

-Only buy equipment once you've committed to training regularly.
+Only buy equipment once you have committed to training regularly.
 Anything before that is premature spending.

 Boxing gloves and hand wraps laid out on a gym floor